markknol/after-effects-mcp/README.md

 - `getProjectInfo` - Returns project metadata
 - `listCompositions` - Lists all compositions and their properties
 - `getLayerInfo` - Returns detailed information about layers in the active composition
+- `createComposition` - Creates a new composition with specified parameters

 ## Resources
 - `aftereffects://compositions` - Lists all compositions in the current project